atraboulsi27/Needleman-Wunsch/README.md

                   same run.
 By default, only the CPU version is run.
 ```

+# The Global Alignment Problem, and the Needleman-Wunsch Algorithm:

+Question 2 here.

 # Code Analysis:

 ## Needleman-Wunsch Algorithm on the CPU: